Ski Resort Accidents

 Colorado Ski Safety Act

-The Colorado Ski Safety Act was created to establish reasonable safety standards for ski businesses and define the rights and responsibilities of ski area operators and those who are patrons.
-Additionally, the act was designed to outline the rights and liabilities of the skiers and others on the slopes.
+The Colorado Ski Safety Act was created to establish reasonable safety standards for ski businesses.
+Additionally, it defines the rights and responsibilities of ski area operators and patrons.

-The Ski Safety Act (“SSA”) requires a ski area operator to print lift tickets containing a warning to skiers of the “inherent dangers and risks of skiing,” using language drawn from section 33–44–103(3.5). § 33–44–107(8)(c), C.R.S.
+Colorado’s Ski Safety Act (“SSA”) requires a ski area operator to print lift tickets that display a warning to skiers of the “inherent dangers and risks of skiing,” specifically using language from section 33–44–103(3.5) and section 33–44–107(8)(c), C.R.S.
 (2015).
 The required lift ticket warning notifies skiers that they assume the risk of injury from a host of hazards, specifically: “[c]hanging weather conditions; existing and changing snow conditions; bare spots; rocks; stumps; trees; collisions with natural objects, man-made objects, or other skiers; variations in terrain; and the failure of skiers to ski within their own abilities.”

 Types of Accidents That Can Occur at Ski Resorts in Colorado

-A variety of accidents can happen at ski resorts, whether it is on the slopes or near the lodging quarters.
+A variety of accidents can occur at Colorado ski resorts, whether it is on the slopes or in a ski lodge.
 Some of the most common ski resort accidents include:

 - Skier collisions;